 Then too, your HVAC unit may be in the direct line of new fencing you want to put up, or it may be obstructing some landscaping features you’re adding outdoors.
 You might also be remodeling or adding on to your home, or you might need to comply with new building codes that recently came into effect.
 You might want to avoid harming children or pets who play around it, or it might be too close to a dryer vent.

-It’s even possible that you’re trying to reduce the risk of theft to some of the valuable components of your outdoor air conditioner, and you want to move it to a more secure location.
+It’s even possible that you’re trying to reduce the risk of theft to some of the valuable components of your outdoor air conditioner or rooftop air conditioner and HVAC unit, and you want to move the air conditioner to a more secure location.
 But now that you’ve decided to relocate your HVAC unit – how hard will it be, can you really do it yourself, and whoever moves it, what will it cost you?

 Difficulties of Relocation